apinf/developer/api-testing.md

 ## Newman - CLI tool

 [Newman is CLI interface to Postman](https://github.com/postmanlabs/newman).
 You can run Postman generated tests from commandline with this tool.
 Here's a few examples.

-Start with cloning the platform repository and go to tests folder:
+**Start with cloning the platform repository and go to tests folder**

 ```
 git clone https://github.com/apinf/platform
 cd tests/rest-api-tests/
 ```

+**Runs the tests and writes the report to 'catalog-test-results.txt' file. **

 ```
 newman run APIs_OK.postman_collection.json > catalog-test-results.txt
 ```

-The above runs the tests and writes the report to 'catalog-test-results.txt' file.
+**Runs the tests and uses environment defined in separate file called 'environment.json'**

 ```
 newman run APIs_OK.postman_collection.json -e environment.json
 ```

-The above runs the tests and uses environment defined in separate file called 'environment.json'

 ### Add new test